On the complexity of unique quantum witnesses and quantum approximate counting

-We next discuss implications and potential interpretations of our two main results.
-Since deciding whether the ground energy is $\leq a n^{1-\alpha}$ or $\geq b n^{1-\alpha}$ is $\QMA$-hard for constants $a < b$, and any constant $\alpha >0$~\cite{Chen20}, our~\Cref{thm:alg_correctness} implies that local Hamiltonians satisfying ETH (as formalized in \Cref{as:good_energy}) at a slightly subextensive energy, e.g. $e_0= n^{0.999}$, is in $\UQMA$.
-Put differently, $\UQMA \neq \QMA$ implies that $\QMA$-hard local Hamiltonians must violate ETH at near-extensive energy regimes.
-It is worth noting that this violation is \emph{adversarially robust}, meaning that the perturbed Hamitlonian $H + \delta H$ continue to violate ETH for arbitrary perturbation $\delta V$ of near-extensive strength, e.g. $\|\delta H\| < n^{0.999}$.
+Finally, we discuss implications and potential interpretations of our main results.
+Our~\Cref{thm:alg_correctness} implies that local Hamiltonians satisfying ETH (as formalized in \Cref{as:good_energy}) at a slightly subextensive energy, e.g. $e_0= \|H\|^{0.999}$, is in $\UQMA$.
+However, deciding whether the ground energy is $\leq a \|H\|^{1-\alpha}$ or $\geq b \|H\|^{1-\alpha}$ is $\QMA$-hard for constants $a < b$, and any constant $\alpha >0$~\cite{Chen20}.
+Put differently, the non-equivalence of $\UQMA$ and $\QMA$ would imply that $\QMA$-hard local Hamiltonians must violate ETH at near-extensive energy regimes.
+It is worth noting that this violation is \emph{adversarially robust}, meaning that the perturbed Hamitlonian $H + \delta H$ continue to violate ETH for arbitrary perturbation $\delta V$ of near-extensive strength, e.g. $\|\delta H\| < \|H\|^{0.999}$.

 The previous paragraph can be extended to extensive energy scales under the quantum PCP conjecture.